Novel aspects of integrability for NLSMs in symmetric spaces: Introduction

 Besides the relation between the string solutions and their counterparts in the reduced theory, AdS/CFT correspondence is intimately related to integrability in many more aspects, such as the spectrum of dual theories and the calculation of correlation functions and Wilson loops, see \cite{Beisert:2010jr} for a review.
 Of particular interest is the spectral problem.
 Today there are methods that determine the (quantum mechanically) exact spectrum of $\mathcal{N}=4$ Super-Yang-Mills, see \cite{Gromov:2017blm} and references therein, but making contact with them is way beyond the scope of this work.
-The NLSM and all the aspects of integrability that we mentioned, i.e. Pohlmeyer reduction, dressing method, B\"acklund transformations, regard only the classical geometry.
-In a series of papers \cite{Kazakov:2004qf,Kazakov:2004nh,Beisert:2004ag,Beisert:2005bm,Beisert:2005di} it was shown that the single trace operators of planar $\mathcal{N}=4$ Super-Yang-Mills in the thermodynamic limit, i.e. in the case of infinitely many insertion of fields, and the NLSM on AdS$_5\times$S$^5$ share a spectral curve.
-Similarly, the spectral curve corresponding to the super-coset $\frac{OSP(2,2\vert6)}{SO(1,3)\times U(3)}$ was construced in \cite{Gromov:2008bz}.
+The NLSM and all the aspects of integrability that we mentioned, i.e. the Pohlmeyer reduction, dressing method, B\"acklund transformations, regard only the classical geometry.
+In a series of papers \cite{Kazakov:2004qf,Kazakov:2004nh,Beisert:2004ag,Beisert:2005bm,Beisert:2005di} it was shown that the single trace operators of planar $\mathcal{N}=4$ Super-Yang-Mills in the thermodynamic limit, i.e. in the case of infinitely many insertion of fields, and the NLSM on AdS$_5\times$S$^5$ share a spectral curve.\footnote{As a side note let us mention that the general solution of the NLSMs in spaces of constant curvature is expressed in terms of hyperelliptic theta and related functions.
+These functions are defined in terms of a spectral curve, which determines their periodicities.
+Essentially this construction, known as finite gap integration, generalizes the mode expansion of flat space to an expansion in terms of the genus of the spectral curve in the case of curved spaces, see the introduction of \cite{Beisert:2005bm}.
+Using either the spectral curve directly, or the general solution of the Pohlmeyer reduced theory expressed in terms of theta functions along with properties of these functions, one can construct the general solution of the NLSM.
+Nevertheless, we should point out that explicit solutions are known only in the case of the $\mathbb{R}\times\textrm{S}^3$ NLSM \cite{Dorey:2006zj} (using the first method) or the Euclidean NLSM on $\textrm{H}^3$ (using the second method) \cite{Ishizeki:2011bf,Kruczenski:2013bsa}.} Similarly, the spectral curve corresponding to the super-coset $\frac{OSP(2,2\vert6)}{SO(1,3)\times U(3)}$ was constructed in \cite{Gromov:2008bz}.
 We remind the reader that the spectral curve is directly related to the eigenvalues of the monodromy matrix $T$.
 This result establishes that both dual theories, in this specific limit, share their conserved charges.
-Nevertheless, even though this result is powerful, the identification of a specific string solution which is dual to a particular operator not straightforward.
+However, even though this result is powerful, the identification of a specific string solution, which is dual to a particular operator is not straightforward.
 A systematic approach for this problems is elusive.